 The colour of cooked salmon can vary depending on the cooking method used.
 In general, cooked salmon has a pink or orangish-pink hue.
 The flesh of wild-caught salmon is typically a deeper, richer pink compared to farm-raised salmon.
 The colour can also be influenced by the specific type of salmon species.

-See also How to cook gemstone potatoes
+See also What to cook with shishito peppers

 When cooked, the flesh of the salmon should be opaque and flaky.
 The colour can darken slightly as the fish cooks, but it should still have a vibrant pink hue.
 Overcooking can cause the salmon to become dry and lose some of its natural colour.